 For a long time, biology books have stated that a woman is born with a finite number of eggs – that the production of a woman’s eggs happens entirely in-utero, and ceases before birth.
 It is usually reported that a woman has 7 million immature eggs when she is in her mother’s womb, and that this number drops to 700,000 by the time she reaches puberty.

-But recent research has been turning this theory on its head.
+But in 2012, a research team from Massachusetts General Hospital, Harvard Medical School and Saitama Medical University, Saitama, Japan, turned this theory on its head.
 Scientists have discovered a new type of stem-cell in the human ovary that may point to the possibility of new eggs continually being formed throughout a woman’s reproductive years.
 Since men are constantly making new sperm (about 1,500 every second!), it shouldn’t be such a stretch to consider that women may be producing new eggs throughout their lives as well.
 Further research will be able to confirm this new theory, and continue expanding our view of women’s fertility.

 2. A Human Egg is Remarkably Big